 glibc is a library used in almost all programs and among other things contain functions for working with multi-threaded programs, files, and memory management.
 In version 2.25, a change to the thread-local storage (TLS) model in glibc caused an incompatibility with the Unity 3D game engine. —or actually, the issue looks to be with Mono, a library from cross-platform .Net development, as distributed with many Unity games for Linux.
 I’m not entirely sure exactly what broke and where, but I do know how you can work around the problem.

-Version 2.25 of glibc is shipping in Arch Linux, Fedora 26, and openSUSE tumbleweed.
+Version 2.25 of glibc is shipping in Arch Linux, Fedora Linux 26, and openSUSE tumbleweed.

 Update (): This issue will be fixed in glibc version 2.26.
-Some distributions, like Fedora, have backported the fix to their 2.25 packages (2.25-7 on Fedora).
+Some distributions, like Fedora Linux, have backported the fix to their 2.25 packages (2.25-7 on Fedora Linux.)

 The bug affects 64-bit games built on the Unity Engine 5.6 and older with glibc version 2.25 on a 64-bit operating system.
-32-bit games running on a 64-bit operating system are not affected.
+32-bit games running on a 64-bit operating system aren’t affected.

 Affected games get stuck on a black screen.
 The mouse cursor is visible, often skinned by the game, but you can’t do much more than play cat and mouse with the cursor.